-DC/OS is powered by Apache Mesos used as the distributed kernel of a set of computers that you can treat as one unit, though you retain control of each and every one.
-In DC/OS, the kernel of the system is in fact any number of Mesos masters and agents both publicly available and private; failed Mesos masters are replaced by a standby master transparently, and handles leader election.
-Masters, of course, handle failed agents and processes.
+DC/OS is powered by Apache Mesos, used as the distributed kernel of a set of computers that you can treat as one unit, though you retain control of each one.
+In DC/OS, the kernel of the system is any number of Mesos masters and agents both publicly available and private; failed Mesos masters are replaced by a standby master transparently, and handles leader election.
+Masters handle failed agents and processes.

 DC/OS applications function as system components in its distributed user space.
-The most obvious is the system marathon component, which is the distributed
+The system Marathon component is the distributed

 init for DC/OS; but this also includes the Admin Router service, the Mesos-DNS service, Exhibitor, and other system-wide components that are used by user processes and manage the masters and agents.